ivan-hc/AM/README.md

 **Description**:

-Shows the list of all the apps available, or just the AppImages.
-It can also be extended with additional flags, the "`--all`" flag allows you to consult the set of all supported databases.
+Shows the list of all the apps available.
+Without flags only shows the apps in the "AM" database, add the "`--appimages`" to show only the AppImages or "`--portable`" to show other formats from the "AM" database.
+The "`--all`" flag allows you to consult the set of all supported third-party databases.
+It can also be extended with additional flags.

 ------------------------------------------------------------------------
 ### `lock`